ManUnit/EtherDirectWallet/README.md

 vi config.json

-and edit pubhtml/smt.html find <change IP RPC> then change to RPC server as you have
+and edit pubhtml/smt.html find "change IP RPC" then change to RPC server as you have

  running :